 Increase your healthy fat intake: Eat unsaturated fats found in a handful of unsalted nuts, canola, or extra virgin olive oil.
 Eat two to three servings of fish per week.

 Cut your saturated fat intake: Choose low-fat dairy products and lean meats.
 Eliminate trans fat in your diet.

 Limit your salt intake: Consume one teaspoon (5 grams) or less per day.
-Limit most processed foods and the use of condiments such as ketchup and soy sauce.
+Limit most processed foods and the use of condiments such as ketchup and soy sauce, which have added salt.
 Avoid adding salt to food altogether.

 Watch your portion size: If you need to lose weight, reduce your portions, learn about appropriate serving sizes, use a smaller plate, and avoid taking seconds.

 I’m taking nitroglycerine spray.
 If I am experiencing symptoms of angina, do I still take it?